Factbox: Impact on banks from Britain's vote to leave the EU

 The bank plans to double the number of bankers it has in Frankfurt to 400, German newspaper Welt am Sonntag reported in June.

-Nomura Holdings Inc (8604.T) is applying for a licence to operate a new entity in Frankfurt, as Japan's largest brokerage gears up for Britain's planned exit from the European Union in 2019.
+Nomura Holdings Inc (8604.T) is applying for a license to operate a new entity in Frankfurt, as Japan's largest brokerage gears up for Britain's planned exit from the European Union in 2019.

 Asset management company Northern Trust (NTRS.O) will set up a European Union banking base in Luxembourg following Britain's decision to leave the bloc, LuxembourgforFinance, the body promoting the Grand Duchy as a financial center, said.